Go to the docs for the latest release.

 Note: For Azure NetApp Files, Cloud Compliance can scan any volumes that are in the same region as Cloud Manager.

 The cost to use Cloud Compliance depends on the amount of data that you’re scanning.
-The first 1 TB of data that Cloud Compliance scans in a Cloud Manager workspace is free.
-This includes all data from Cloud Volumes ONTAP volumes, on-prem ONTAP volumes, Azure NetApp Files volumes, Amazon S3 buckets, and database schemas (all your data sources).
+As of October 7th, 2020, the first 1 TB of data that Cloud Compliance scans in a Cloud Manager workspace is free.
+This includes data from Cloud Volumes ONTAP volumes, Azure NetApp Files volumes, Amazon S3 buckets, and database schemas.
 A subscription to the AWS or Azure Marketplace is required to continue scanning data after that point.
 See pricing for details.

-Installing Cloud Compliance in the cloud requires deploying a cloud instance, which results in charges from the cloud provider where it is deployed.
-See the the type of instance that is deployed for each cloud provider.
-There is no cost if you install Cloud Compliance on an on-premises system.
+Installing Cloud Compliance requires deploying a cloud instance, which results in charges from the cloud provider where it is deployed.
+See the the type of instance that is deployed for each cloud provider

 Cloud Compliance requires that you have deployed a Connector.
 In many cases you already have a Connector because of other storage and services you are using in Cloud Manager.
 The Connector instance results in charges from the cloud provider where it is deployed.
 See the type of instance that is deployed for each cloud provider.